Hot sauce

 CHILI OIL

 The classic chili oil is also a condiment.
 A must have for pizza, pita, meze or as a dip for some delicious sourdough bread.
-If you want to make a chili oil a la Chili Klaus, you can read about it here ...
+You can read about making a chili oil a la Chili Klaus here.